jasonacox/SentryPi/README.md

 ```
 (replace file and URL with your AWS specific values)

-Some of the scripts also includ logic to send alerts via AWS SNS (simple notification service).
+Some of the scripts also include logic to send alerts via AWS SNS (simple notification service).
 For my application, I set up a distribution group to send SMS texts to my family.

 ## Door Sensor (Generic Switch Sensor)
 ![Door Graph](/images/example-doorgraph.png)